Vinaystwt/veritaszk/README.md

 **Puzzle Wallet** — connects on Chrome, address detected.
 Transaction popup appears with correct program ID, function name, fee, and inputs.
 Extension-level WASM handling is an active area of Puzzle's development.

 **Leo Wallet** — integration ready.
-Current Chrome Web Store version predates the V14 connect API — targeting support with next extension release.
+Current Chrome Web Store version predates the V14 connect API, targeting support with next extension release.

 All three wallets are detected and listed in the connection modal.
 The full transaction flow is exercised in demo mode against the live deployed contract.